-But the magic of travel is in its serendipity –
+But the magic of travel highlights is their serendipity –

-By way of example, who’d have imagined at the eleventh hour in 2011, the opportunity to tick off one of my top bucket list wishes arose – And I got to finally set eyes on Uluru in the centre of Australia.
+By way of example, I’d never have imagined a few years ago that at the eleventh hour, an opportunity to tick off one of my top bucket list wishes would arise – And that I’d finally get to set eyes on Uluru in the centre of Australia.

 If you remain open to opportunity its amazing where you can end up!

-[Spoiler alert: before hitting Scotland, Wales, England, Germany, Switzerland & Italy]
+[Spoiler alert: I visited Scotland, Wales, England, Germany, Switzerland & Italy]

-And took a TGV (Train à Grande Vitesse, meaning high-speed train) that reaches 320 km/h (200 mph) to travel across the French countryside to the south of France, where my brother lives.
+And then jumping aboard the TGV (Train à Grande Vitesse, meaning high-speed train) which reaches 320 km/h (200 mph) to shoot me across the French countryside down to the south of France, where my brother lives.

-My brother showed me around classic french village markets full of soft creamy cheeses, black salty olives and sweet crunchy croissants.
-Drove me though medieval stone villages with terracotta tiled roofs to see where Romans fought gladiators and view the landscape Van Gough painted.
+Full of soft creamy cheeses, black salty olives and sweet crunchy croissants.
+Drove though medieval stone villages with terracotta tiled roofs to see where Romans fought gladiators and view the landscape Van Gough painted.

-Scotland I immersed myself in the rolling hills, rugged mountains, languid lochs and hushed harbours where my mother (in her 80’s) and I went on intrepid en plein air expeditions scribbling in pen and ink and sloshing watercolour washes in our visual journals, endeavouring to capture the ambiance of the air.
+Across Scotland’s rolling hills, rugged mountains, languid lochs and hushed harbours where my mother (in her late 80’s) and I went on intrepid en plein air expeditions scribbling in pen and ink and sloshing watercolour washes in our visual journals, endeavouring to capture the ambiance of the air.

 The memories are way more impressive that our masterpieces.

-I felt the rapture of being alive walking (my mother’s exuberant collie dog) Tess, across the wind swept hills at Barclye, where the RSPB are re-planting 140 hectares with new woodland and creating 80 hectares of wood pasture.
+And the rapture of being alive while walking Tess (my mother’s exuberant collie dog), across the wind swept hills at Barclye, where the RSPB are re-planting 140 hectares with new woodland and creating 80 hectares of wood pasture.